 Conclusion

 There are many causes of spiritual trauma.
 Sexual transgressions are common and highly destructive, but breaches in trust may include financial and other forms of exploitation.
-I have tried to distinguish mild from more severe spiritual abuse.
 It is obvious that allegiance to a religious group does not always bring out the best in a person.
 And we are left to deal with the resulting brokenness.
 The vulnerability of potential victims is an important factor to consider.
 It can be obvious or hidden, but both can be noticed by predators.

 If you have suffered spiritual abuse it is important to be aware of how the trauma has affected you physically, emotionally and spiritually.
 But there is hope.
 Clinical psychologist Arielle Schwartz noted, ‘We adapt to adversity by orienting to our strengths, attending to the pain, and taking charge of the narrative that defines our lives.’